 12. Spend the Afternoon at SALT

-Salt is a popular spot in Norway that offers something for everyone.
+Salt is a popular place in Oslo that offers something for everyone.
 It is one of the stops on the boat from Munch Bjørvika Pier to Museum Island so you can easily visit it on your way back.

 13. Jump on a Fjord Boat Tour

-Have any questions about what to do in Oslo Norway or want to share your own favorite tips and activities?
+We’ve now been to Oslo several times and it’s always a place we enjoy returning to.
+Have any questions about what to do in Oslo Norway or want to share your own tips?
 Let us know in the comments below!

 Safe Travels,